siblibusro87/yellowcake/content/infoPages/default.md

 title: about
 featuredImage: 'https://ucarecdn.com/7ec2ff8c-5ef7-4dd8-b551-baa44d114cc3/'
 meta:
-  description: test meta description
+  description: About us
-  title: test meta title
+  title: About us
 ---

 ## This is the DefaultPage template